shaarang1010/Bikes-api/README.md

 ## Bikes-API: WIP

-### A tool that scrapes webpages to search for bikes that a user can't afford
+### A tool that scrapes webpages to search for road, mountain and time trial bikses that a user can't afford

 It takes in couple of parameters from the user and then shows bikes above the calculated range